bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_three_similarity_plots.rst

 **************************************************
-Example Three: Similarity plots
+Example Three: Dissimilarity plots
 **************************************************

 Abstract
 ========

-This example demonstrates how distance measurements can be used to plot similarity between sets of data or within a set of data, using both Euclidean distance and cosine similarity.
+This example demonstrates how distance measurements can be used to plot dissimilarity between sets of data or within a set of data, using both Euclidean distance and cosine (dis)similarity.

 Prerequisites
 =============